Oral Sensory Toys for Sensory Sensitivities and Picky Eating This article provides recommendations for oral…

 How Sensory Integration is Tied to Learning

-In order to understand why the child can’t do all these tasks, we must ask “what is the overall issue that is preventing them from learning.”
+To understand why the child can’t do all these tasks, we must ask “what is the overall issue that is preventing them from learning.”
 Is it because my child can’t attend and focus in the classroom because they are too distracted by what is going on around them?
 Do my child’s eyes jiggle or shake when trying to read words across the page?
 Is my child bothered by loud noises, clothing, bright lights or strong smells?
 Were there developmental delays as a baby or toddler?
 Can they cross the midline, do they have good balance and coordination, and are their hands and fingers strong enough for writing?
 All these questions stem from the child’s sensory-motor development and must be evaluated before we can answer the question of why they can’t learn.

 Believe it or not, many of these signs and symptoms for both academic and emotional development are tied together through the child’s senses.
 Until we “fix” the underlying issues of the child’s sensory-motor development, which includes visual perception, proprioception, vestibular, bilateral coordination, fine motor and gross motor skills, the child cannot and most likely will not learn.